Are you hoping to invest? Mutual funds are simultaneously the least expensive and most low-risk way to get started with investing.

 See Related: Best Impacting Books to Read

-How Do Socially Responsible Mutual Funds Work?
+How Do Socially Responsible Investing Funds Work?

 The best socially responsible mutual funds place an equal emphasis on capital gains and ESG values.

-These mutual funds have portfolios made up entirely of securities that meet their high demands, while retaining the diversification that makes mutual funds so advantageous.
+These mutual funds have portfolios made up entirely of securities that meet their high demands while retaining the diversification that makes mutual funds so advantageous.

 This means that fund managers will carry out a meticulous ESG screening process before investing in stocks and other securities, and continue to monitor ESG disclosures just like financial returns are tracked.